Posted on November 18 2016

 So, here is our favorite blueberry oatmeal lactation muffin recipe packed with nutritious ingredients for you and your baby.
 Plus, we've added a few extra sneaky ingredients to boost milk supply like carrots (yep!) and almonds.
 Genius-ness!

-- 1 cup cows milk (low-fat is recommended for new moms)
+- 1 cup cows milk (low-fat is recommended and okay for new moms)